Read time: 40 seconds

 - Use only one h1 per page or online document for the page title.
 This is because some screen reader users have difficulty understanding structure when multiple h1s are used.

-- Headings and subheadings (Australian Government Content Guide)
+- Headings (Australian Government Style Manual)

 - Format, writing and structure (Australian Government Style Manual)